Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 Kamphaeng Phet was a frontline city during the Ayutthaya period and was once considered a fortress protecting the kingdom.

-Inside and outside the town, you can find a large number of ancient monuments in ruins.
+Inside and outside the town, you can find many ancient monuments in ruins.
 Most of them are the remains of sanctuaries dedicated to Ceylonese Theravada Buddism.

 This place is an important historical site with a series of relics, fortresses, and ancient temples that show the glorious history of this city in the past.